Notes on the Geography of Zimbabwe: From Harare to Masvingo

 Lots of colonial-era housing.

-Some is well-hidden.
+Some of it is well-hidden.

 A late-colonial apartment block.

-It's not all decrepit; on the outskirts, there's new construction.
+On the outskirts, there's new construction.

 The civic center is still impressive as a sign of pride in the 1950s.